catseye/The-Dossier/article/Some Notes on Drawing.md

 For this reason, some would call drawing from the imagination, especially drawing the human figure this way, the ultimate test of an artist.
 I don't know, but I agree that it certainly is difficult.
+As I said, _invenzione_ — making *up* your drawing instead of drawing something that already exists — was big in the renaissance.
+Tiepolo's _capricci_, for instance, are arrangements of figures and scenery which seem essentially random; he might as well have been rolling dice to determine their composition.

 ### Discussion

 These three methods aren't intended to be perfectly hermetic.
-Drawing from one of those little artist's mannequins that IKEA now sells as furnishings will be a combination of drawing from a reference and drawing from the imagination.
+Drawing from a sculpture (a traditional part of academic art instruction, before moving on to a living model) could be either drawing from life or drawing from a reference, depending on how the drawer treats it, while drawing from one of those little artist's mannequins that IKEA now sells as furnishings would most likely be a combination of drawing from a reference and drawing from the imagination.

 But I do think it is a very useful division.

-And obviously, the division applies to painting, too.
+And obviously, it applies to painting, too.

 And actually, once you know about the division, you start to notice it.
 For example, Cézanne was big on painting from the imagination, and you can